affloud/moosend-coupons/README.md

-# Moosend Coupon Codes, Discount Deals & Offers in 2025
+# Moosend Coupon Codes 2025 (70% Discount Deals & Offers)

 Moosend is an email marketing tool that helps businesses send emails, build automation, and track their results.
 It’s made for people who want to grow their audience, increase sales, and save time — whether you're a small business, an online store, or a marketing team.